chrislauyc/Data-Science-Projects/README.md

 # Data-Science-Projects
 Learning data science through building projects. #100DayOfMLCode
+## Easy Projects
+### Breast Cancer detection
+This is a pretty simple data set.
+Using 9 features of biopsy, classified whether it is cancerous or not.
+Used the pandas library to explore and prepare the data.
+Plotted the distributions and correlation matrixes of each feature.
+Used K-nearest neighbors and suppor vector machine classifier and got accuracies of 95% for both models.
+### Board Game Review Prediction
+To predict board game ratings from a scale from 0 to 10 based on numeric features such as play time, number of owners, number of wishers, number of comments, etc. Performed data cleaning by removing unrated data points.
+Used linear regression and random forest for the machine learning models.
+Random forest out-performed linear regression based on mean squared error as metrics.
+### DNA Sequence Classification Using Various Machine Learning Algorithms
+Used DNA sequences that are equal in length to classify whether it is a promoter of a gene or not.
+Performed data preprocessing and feature engineering.
+In order to use the nucleotides in the sequences as features, they needed to be converted into dummy variables using pandas.
+Used a number of machine learning models and compared their performances.
+The models include K-nearest neighbors, densely connected neural network, gaussian process classifier, decision tree, random forest, ada boost, naive bayes, and support vector machine with various kernels.
+A support vector machine with linear kernel performed the best with the accuracy of 96%.
+### Peak Detection Using a Neural Network
+### Credit Card Fraud Detetion
+### Stock Market Clustering
+## Intermediate Projects
+### Diabetes Onset Detection
+### Learning Natural Language Processing
+## Hard Projects
+### CIFAR10 Image Classification
+### Image Super Resolution
+## Very Hard Projects
+### Image Denoising Using Principal Component Analysis
+## Daily Log
 Day 001: This might be too soon but have been working on an ANN project.
 Have implemented the core algorithms in @AndrewYNg 's class but this is the first time I have applied it in a real world problem.
 Still polishing the code.

 Day002: Polished up my notebook on peak detection using a neural network.
 With the lack of real labeled data, I worked around the problem using simulated peak data.
 This made my machine learning problem a lot easier.